How to Get Started

 Viewing an online information session is required for application to this program and will address program admissions, application, and acceptance policies in detail.

 Diagnostic Medical Sonography Program Information Packet

-Get complete information on program admission requirements and application instructions in the information packet (PDF – 183KB).
+Get complete information on program admission requirements and application instructions at

 Application and Selection for Specialized Imaging Programs